-The only satellite package available in Cyprus is Nova which has been directly operated by the Greek firm Multichoice Hellas (subsidiary of Forthnet) since the company Multichoice Cyprus went into liquidation.
-The number of subscribers to the Nova platform is steadily declining, and was approximately 8,000 in June 2011.
+The only satellite package available in Cyprus is Nova, operated by the Greek firm Multichoice Hellas (subsidiary of Forthnet).
+Only around 5 000 homes paid for satellite subscription services in 2012.
 The main cable operator is Cablenet and the company has faced competition since 2010 with the launch of two cable TV packages by LTV (Lumiere TV): LTV Cable and LTV3Play.
-The emergence of this competitor has not prevented a sharp rise in subscriber numbers for the Cablenet packages (23,000 in June 2011).
-IPTV has developed as an important player in the pay TV market with two services on offer from Cyta and Primetel.
-Almost 20% of homes opt for IPTV services.
+Approximately 12% of homes in Cyprus subscribe to cable packages.
+Cablenet claimed to have 30 000 subscribers in 2012.
+Two IPTV services are available: from Cytavision and Primetel.
+Almost 20% of homes opted for IPTV services in 2012.

 This description was updated in September 2013, along with the channels and line-ups of operators.